Immerse insights:

 Let’s be real.

+Being immersed in VR is fun and exciting.
 Technology has come a long way and putting on a VR headset for the first time can be truly mind blowing.

-So, what makes VR such a powerful language learning tool?
+What makes VR such a powerful language learning tool?

 Learning language in context

-According to the research on VR language learning, VR has unprecedented potential to offer contextualized, culturally relevant learning, and to virtually transport students to destinations that they cannot physically visit.
+According to the research on VR language learning, VR has unprecedented potential to offer contextualized, culturally relevant learning and to virtually transport students to destinations that they cannot physically visit.

-This means you can learn how to order your favorite meal at our Immerse restaurant or how to state your opinion while in the debate room!
+This means you can learn how to order your favorite meal at our IMMERSE restaurant or how to state your opinion while in the debate room!

 All this matters, because learning vocabulary in a meaningful context leads to better learning.